Hunter Biden: The legal troubles of the US president's son

 Congressman James Comer, who is leading the probe in the House of Representatives oversight committee, has alleged that the then-VP was "the brand" sold to enrich the Biden family.

-On 9 August, Mr Comer cited bank records obtained by his panel that he said showed the Biden family and its associates had reaped $20m from oligarchs in Russia, Kazakhstan and Ukraine during his vice-presidency.
+On 9 August, Mr Comer cited bank records obtained by his panel that he said showed the Biden family and its associates had earned $20m from oligarchs in Russia, Kazakhstan and Ukraine during his vice-presidency.

+On Wednesday, House Speaker Kevin McCarthy announced the launch of a formal impeachment inquiry into the president, alleging a "culture of corruption" within his family.

+Mr McCarthy said the inquiry would focus on "allegations of abuse of power, obstruction and corruption" by Joe Biden, though several Republicans questioned whether there was enough evidence to seek the president's removal.

 The child in Arkansas

-Separately, Hunter Biden's alcohol and drug abuse, and relationship strife, has provided ample fodder for the tabloids - and at least some measure of pain to his family.
+Separately, Hunter Biden's alcohol and drug abuse, and relationship strife have provided ample fodder for the tabloids - and at least some measure of pain to his family.

 In 2019, a DNA test confirmed that, despite his repeated denials, Hunter Biden had fathered a child with an Arkansas woman who filed a paternity suit against him.